 But not to fret – Another option is available!

 Through the SPOUSAL BUYOUT PROGRAM, if you are going through a Separation or Divorce and have a Separation Agreement, you can increase your loan amount up to 95% of your home’s value!

 (NOTE: A version of this option known as a “Dissolution of Relationship” is also available for siblings, friends, or other forms of “joint ownership” – Contact me to learn more!)

 1. SEPARATION AGREEMENT:

-It is imperative to speak with Edmonton’s best mortgage broker early on in this process.
-All your assets and debts need to be noted in your Legal Separation Agreement in a very specific way.
-(Example – car loans or Line of Credits may need to be noted as “joint” marital debt).
-This, in turn, can prevent having to make amendments to your Separation Agreement, which can reduce the chances of incurring additional legal fees.
-Let us guide you so you can each make the best possible start on a new path.
+It is imperative to speak with Edmonton’s Best Mortgage Broker early on in this process as your assets and debts may need to be noted in your Legal Separation Agreement in a very specific way (example – car loans or Line of Credits may need to be noted as “joint” marital debt).
+This, in turn, can prevent having to make amendments to your Separation Agreement, which can reduce the chances of incurring any additional legal fees.
+Let us ensure that the two of you can each make the best possible start on a new path.

 In a sense, one spouse will be “selling” the home to the other.
 This allows you to go back to the rules where you only need 5% down to “buy”.
 However, as we all have opinions on what our house is “worth” and this will be a “non-arms length” transaction, Lenders will request a full appraisal to confirm the new “purchase price”.